Alt Text

 Fortunately, street trees are not the only effective barriers.
 On-street parking is now a highly unpopular option in places that have moved beyond auto domination, but in the great majority of the US which still suffers from auto domination, on-street parking is far better than surface parking lots for several reasons.
 Protected bike lanes are another effective barrier if they're truly protected by something that would deflect a car away from the cyclists.

 Vehicle size has always been an issue, because there's no appeal to walking alongside a truck route.
 But heavy trucks are a small percentage of total motor vehicles on the road, so it's fairly easy to restrict them to certain routes, keeping them off Main Streets and residential streets.
 Recently, however, pickup trucks and SUVs have become larger than Sherman Tanks.
 And to compound the size problem, most new trucks and SUVs have a new front end design that's close to vertical.
 For decades, most vehicles had a wedge-shaped front end for aerodynamics and the accompanying fuel economy.
 If those vehicles hit a person, they would usually bounce up and over, therefore having a chance of surviving.
 But occasionally a deer would come through the windshield, injuring those inside.
 This new design changes the trajectory, mowing down any creature hit and crushing it under the wheels.
 If these vehicles drive in the country and the creatures hit are mostly deer and mountain lions, that's one thing.
-But if driven in the city, the victims are much more likely to be children and old folks whose heads aren't even visible above the hoods of the vehicles, hence the terms "killer grilles" and "kidmowers."
+But if driven in the city, the victims are much more likely to be old folks and children whose heads aren't even visible above the hoods of the vehicles, hence the terms "killer grilles" and "kidmowers."
 Places with a preponderence of supersized vertical-front vehicles degrade Walk Appeal as much or more than speed, in large part because they can go everywhere, not limited to truck routes.
 Or should they be?

 The last danger issue is crime.
-Places known to be crime-ridden reduce Walk Appeal to nearly zero for anyone except its residents, who are only marginally more likely to venture out on foot or pedal.
+Places known to be crime-ridden reduce Walk Appeal to nearly zero for anyone except its residents, who are only marginally more likely to venture out on foot or bike.
 Several of the tools for building Securable Places will help, but none of this is an ironclad solution to lawless places.
 For now, those walking should choose different routes.

 Walk Appeal Conditions